 "The Good Old Days" is an interdisciplinary studio that challenges students of all departments to come up with creative ways to help seniors in NORCs in New York City and Long Island age in place.
 After visiting a sampling of NORCs in Brooklyn, The Bronx, Manhattan, Queens, and Long Island, students will meet with seniors, NORC directors, healthcare professionals, medical researchers, and representatives from New York City's Department for the Aging, Housing Authority, Department of Transportation, and others involved in the city's pioneering "Age-Friendly New York City" initiative in order to better understand the challenges and opportunities that come with aging in place in New York.
 Students will then draw on this research to creatively identify opportunities for architectural, planning, or landscape-based interventions.

 Note therefore that there is no one site or problem in this studio: deliverables are expected (and encouraged) to be diverse.
-Helping seniors age in place requires different types of interventions at a range of scales, from apartment to neighborhood to city and region.

 Goal: To help seniors age in place in environments that weren't designed for seniors

 - To learn how to understand and design for the specific needs of a user, in this case the senior citizen

 - To understand resiliency and adaptability of architectural archetypes, in this case the tower-in-the-park and the postwar suburb

 - To learn how to identify opportunities for creative interventions